kreshank/Room-Modeling/Room-Modeling/README.md

 transcript priors weight the training loss by how often people discuss each principle.

+Here are some of the outputs that we had for our runs: [Google Drive Folder Link](https://drive.google.com/drive/folders/1v9jIzqtvVz70DuJfzxF4G3F5UKAcdDd2?usp=sharing)

 ```
 .ply  ─►  spatial/   ─►  scene.json
                       │